ska-telescope/skampi/docs/src/pipelines.rst

 This is also true when selecting the telescopes.
 CI/CD is aligned in such a way that MID and LOW should be handled through configuration options only.
-The **mid-test** job defined in **.gitlab/ci/ska-mid.gitlab-ci.yml** and the **low-test** job defined in **.gitlab/ci/ska-low.gitlab-ci.yml** differ only through the use of selecting "mid" or "low" in the CONFIG and
+The **mid-test** job defined in **.gitlab/ci/ska-mid.gitlab-ci.yml** and the **low-test** job defined in **.gitlab/ci/ska-low.gitlab-ci.yml** differ only through the use of selecting "mid" or "low" in the CONFIG.
-TEL keys when setting the variables.

 Thus for **mid-test** we have